bytezera04/bytezera04/README.md

 <!-- Basic Introduction -->

-### Hello 👋
+### About

-I'm tfoz04 from England, and I am a software developer.
+Hello 👋 I'm tfoz04 from England, and I am a software developer.
 I really enjoy lower level languages such as C++, I enjoy learning new things related to software development.

 <!-- Profile Stats -->